apache/camel-website/README.md

 - [news](content/news): News, blogs, posts
 - [community](content/community): Support, contributing, articles, etc.
 - [projects](content/projects): Subproject information (e.g. Camel K)
+- [security](content/security): Security information and advisories

+#### Adding new security advisory content

+Use the `security-advisory` archetype to create a new markdown content file in `content/security`:

+    $ yarn run hugo new --kind security-advisory security/CVE-YYYY-NNNNN # replace YYYY-NNNNN with the CVE number

+This will create a `content/security/CVE-YYYY-NNNNN.md` file which you need to edit to and fill in the required parameters.
+The content of the created markdown file is added to the _Notes_ section.

+Place the signed PGP advisory in plain text as `content/security/CVE-YYYY-NNNNN.txt.asc`.

+Make sure that you set the `draft: false` property to have the page published.

 #### Layout and templates